davidjgoss/davidjgoss.co/blog/_posts/2018-11-27-faster-builds.md

 ## Command line arguments

-Let's take a look at the Maven command that's likely running for your builds[^1]:
+Let's take a look at the Maven command that's likely running for your builds[^command]:

 ```
 mvn clean verify
 ```

-[^1]: The goal would be `verify` for a feature branch build, but would be `deploy` when building a snapshot or release from master - the rest applies either way.
-Also, what a CI tool like Jenkins or TeamCity _actually_ runs will look very different to this, with the locations of Java, Maven etc heavily parameterised and a bunch of other parameters thrown in, but nevertheless it should let you configure goals and options, even if it does add some bits and pieces of its own.
+[^command]: The goal would be `verify` for a feature branch build, but would be `deploy` when building a snapshot or release from master - the rest applies either way.
+Also, what a CI tool like Jenkins or TeamCity _actually_ runs will look very different to this, with the locations of Java, Maven etc heavily parameterised and a bunch of other parameters thrown in, but regardless it should let you configure goals and options, even if it does add some bits and pieces of its own.

 This seems fine - it's basically what you would run locally.
 But we can get things moving faster from here without touching any of our code yet: